boudra/moboudra.com/posts/making-impossible-states-impossible-in-typescript.md

 Impossible states arise when our application enters a condition that should be logically impossible.

-For example, let's say we want to represent some field data for it to be rendered later.
+For example, let's say we want to represent some field data for it to be rendered in a UI later.

 ```typescript
 type Field = {